Data Processing Addendum ("DPA")

 4. DATA PROCESSOR OBLIGATIONS

-Data Processor shall, in relation to Customer Data containing personal data processed in connection with the performance by the Data Processor of its obligations under this DPA:
+Data Processor shall, in relation to Customer Data containing Personal Data processed in connection with the performance of its obligations under this DPA:

-4.1 process that Customer Data only on the documented written instructions of the Customer, which includes this DPA and the Master Access Agreement, unless the Data Processor is required by applicable laws to otherwise process that personal data in which case Data Processor shall promptly notify the Customer of this before performing the processing required by the applicable laws unless those applicable laws prohibit such notice;
+4.1 process that Customer Data only on the documented written instructions of the Customer, which includes this DPA and the Master Access Agreement, unless the Data Processor is required by applicable laws to otherwise process that personal data in which case Data Processor shall, unless legally prohibited, promptly notify the Customer of this before performing the processing required by the applicable laws;

 4.2 ensure that it has in place appropriate technical and organisational measures to protect against unauthorised or unlawful processing of Customer Data;